 Recent Publications

-• Chenglei Si, Navita Goyal, Tongshuang Wu, Chen Zhao, Shi Feng, Hal Daumé III, and Jordan Lee Boyd-Graber.
+• Chenglei Si, Navita Goyal, Tongshuang Wu, Chen Zhao, Shi Feng, Hal Daumé III, and Jordan Boyd-Graber.
 Large Language Models Help Humans Verify Truthfulness---Except When They Are Convincingly Wrong.
 North American Association for Computational Linguistics, 2024.
 [Bibtex]

 • Alvin Grissom II, Jo Shoemaker, Benjamin Goldman, Ruikang Shi, Craig Stewart, C. Anton Rytting, Leah Findlater, Jordan Boyd-Graber, Wenyan Li, Alvin Grissom II, and Jordan Boyd-Graber.
 Rapidly Piloting Real-time Linguistic Assistance for Simultaneous Interpreters with Untrained Bilingual Surrogates.
 Linguistic Resources and Evaluation Conference, 2024.
 [Bibtex]

-• Quynh C. Nguyen, Elizabeth M. Aparicio, Michelle Jasczynski, Amara Channell Doig, Xiaohe Yue, Heran Mane, Neha Pundlik Srikanth, Francia Ximena Marin Gutierrez, Nataly Delcid, Xin He, and Jordan Boyd-Graber.
+• Quynh C. Nguyen, Elizabeth M. Aparicio, Michelle Jasczynski, Amara Channell Doig, Xiaohe Yue, Heran Mane, Neha Punklik Srikanth, Francia Ximena Marin Gutierrez, Nataly Delcid, Xin He, and Jordan Boyd-Graber.
 Randomized Pilot of Rosie, a Health Education Question-and-Answer Chatbot for New Mothers.
 Journal of Medical Internet Research: Journal of Formative Research, 2024.
 [Bibtex]

 • Zongxia Li, Andrew Mao, Daniel Kofi Stephens, Pranav Goel, Emily Walpole, Juan Francisco Fung, Alden Dima, and Jordan Lee Boyd-Graber.
 TENOR: Topic Enabled Neural Organization and Recommendation: Evaluating Topic Models in Task Based Settings.
 European Association for Computational Linguistics, 2024.
 [Bibtex]

-• Ishani Mondal, Shwetha S, Anandhavelu Natarajan, Aparna Garimella, Sambaran Bandyopadhyay, and Jordan Lee Boyd-Graber.
+• Ishani Mondal, Shwetha S, Anandhavelu Natarajan, Aparna Garimella, Sambaran Bandyopadhyay, and Jordan Boyd-Graber.
 Presentations by the People, for the People: Harnessing LLMs for Generating Persona-Aware Slides from Documents.
 European Association for Computational Linguistics, 2024.
 [Bibtex]

 • Nishant Balepur, Matthew Shu, Alexander Hoyle, Alison Robey, Shi Feng, Seraphina Goldfarb-Tarrant, and Jordan Boyd-Graber.
 A SMART Mnemonic Sounds like "Glue Tonic": Mixing LLMs with Student Feedback to Make Mnemonic Learning Stick.
-ArXiv, Preprint.
-[Bibtex]
+Empirical Methods in Natural Language Processing, 2024.
+[Code and Data] [Research Talk] [Bibtex]

 • Yoo Yeon Sung, Eve Fleisig, Ishani Mondal, and Jordan Lee Boyd-Graber.
 ADVSCORE: A Metric for the Evaluation and Creation of Adversarial Benchmarks.
 ArXiv, Preprint.
 [Bibtex]